kendru/learn-cljs/content/section-1/lesson-7-repl-crash-course.md

 _REPL-Driven Development Workflow_

 While we will not use this full workflow in this lesson, we will explore the REPL to see how we might use it for exploratory development.
 Once Figwheel is running and we have loaded our app in a browser, we should make sure that we can see both Figwheel and the browser.
-Since we we using the REPL extensively, let's take a moment to make sense of its command-line interface:
+Since we will be using the REPL extensively, let's take a moment to make sense of its command-line interface:

 ![Breaking Down the REPL](/img/lesson7/repl_breakdown.png)